vecmat/vite-plugin-autorouter/README.md

 -   single path: routes point to `/`
 -   array of paths: all routes in the paths point to `/`
--   array of `PageDirOptions`, Check below 👇

-Specifying a glob or an array of `PageDirOptions` allow you to use multiple pages folder, and specify the base route to append to the path and the route name.

 **Example:**